How do you resize an image on Linux? Do you use GIMP or Shutter? Or perhaps you use ImageMagick in the terminal.

 Once installed, restart Nautilus using the command below:

-Now if you right click on an image, you’ll see two new options of resize and rotate in the context menu.
+Now if you right click on an image, you’ll see two new options of resizing and rotating in the context menu.

 You can choose the resize option to resize the image right from the right-click menu quickly.
-It will present you a few options for resizing the image.
-It doesn’t retain the aspect ratio though.
+It will present you with a few options for resizing the image.

 It might not be a path-breaking trick but it does save you a few clicks.